mathewroy/torqueR/README.md

 How does it work?
 -----------------

-All modern cars are equipped with on-board diagnostics systems (ODB).
-These ODB systems provide owners and mechanics with access to information from the car's internal computers.
-Since the mid-90's all new cars are equipped with the latest ODB standard, called ODB-II, which provide us with various information on the car's inner workings.
+All modern cars are equipped with on-board diagnostics systems (OBD).
+These OBD systems provide owners and mechanics with access to information from the car's internal computers.
+Since the mid-90's all new cars are equipped with the latest OBD standard, called OBD-II, which provide us with various information on the car's inner workings.

-Among other things, mechanics rely on information from the ODB-II system to diagnose check-engine lights and other issues.
-To analyze the car's data, an ODB-II scanner tool can be used to connect to the car's ODB-II port.
+Among other things, mechanics rely on information from the OBD-II system to diagnose check-engine lights and other issues.
+To analyze the car's data, an OBD-II scanner tool can be used to connect to the car's OBD-II port.
 This port is typically located below the steering column of the car.
-Nowadays, tools come in many forms, including Wireless ODB-II adapters which can plug-in to the ODB-II port and transmit information via Bluetooth or Wi-Fi to your Android Phone or other device.
+Nowadays, tools come in many forms, including Wireless OBD-II adapters which can plug-in to the OBD-II port and transmit information via Bluetooth or Wi-Fi to your Android Phone or other device.

-I use a Bluetooth capable ODBII adapter to transmit information from my car.
+I use a Bluetooth capable OBDII adapter to transmit information from my car.
 I receive this information using my Android phone and an app called Torque.
 The Torque app's settings are highly configurable - I have enabled logging so that any information collected are saved as time-stamped .csv files in a specific folder.

 I use a second app called DriveSync (Drive as in Google Drive/OneDrive) to automatically upload any .csv files from my Torque App's log folder to my Google Drive.